stackArmor/DocMachina/README.md

 - Every pack must have at least one general intake (json) and at least one template (md).
 - The general intake must be located in the pack's root folder (examples below).
-- DocMachina uses the pack name to determine what to launch when clicking the pack's button from the Main Menu, so general intakes must follow the proper file name and folder path convention.
+##### Important: DocMachina uses the pack name to determine what to launch when clicking the pack's button from the Main Menu, so the pack's general intakes must follow the proper file name and folder path convention.

 Examples:

-- PACK_NAME/	pack-name-general.json
+- PACK_NAME/	pack-name-general.json<br>
-- AWS_Fedramp/	aws-fedramp-general.json
+- AWS_Fedramp/	aws-fedramp-general.json<br>
-- ABC/			abc-general.json
+- ABC/			abc-general.json<br>

 DocMachina uses the customerName field for the file id so it is the minimun required field in every general intake.

-DocMachina will scan the pack's own intakes/ folder to dynamically determine what buttons to display in the main section of the customer's dashboard.
-If your pack has another "set" of intakes in the otherintakes/ folder the app will scan and display those in the secondary section of the dashboard.

-The following is an example of a standard two-tier pack design, ideal for document packages where multiple documents share common fields (e.g., `customerName`) but several documents also require document-specific inputs such as Policies and Procedures for FISMA/FedRAMP requirements.
+The following is an example of a standard pack design, ideal for document packages where multiple documents share common fields (e.g., `customerName`) but several documents also require document-specific inputs such as Policies and Procedures for FISMA/FedRAMP requirements.

 DocMachina/packs
 --AWS_FedRAMP/